-Valdeoso Patterson participated in the Higher Education in Brazil study abroad program organized by the College of Education and Human Ecology and the Office of Diversity and Inclusion (ODI) that was in Salvador, Brazil during spring break 2020.
+Valdeoso Patterson participated in the Higher Education in Brazil study abroad program organized by the College of Education and the Office of Diversity and Inclusion (ODI) that was in Salvador, Brazil last March.

 The study abroad program to Brazil was one of the single greatest experiences that I have had in my life.
 I loved being able to learn about a new culture especially from people who are a part of that culture and in their own country.
 Brazil is a beautiful place and the people there are even more beautiful.
 Hearing accounts from people who had been on the trip in the past is what inspired me to apply for it.
 Because of this, once I got accepted, I had high expectations for the experience I would go on.
 All of those expectations were surpassed.